What is frozen shoulder?

 What are the symptoms of frozen shoulder?

 The symptoms of frozen shoulder are pain and loss of movement in the shoulder joint.
 Lifting, reaching and daily activities, such as putting on a shirt, may be difficult, and pain may be worse at night.
 There are three stages of frozen shoulder.
 The early stage when pain is greater than stiffness is known as the “freezing” stage.
 The stage when stiffness is greater than pain is known as the “frozen” stage.
 The “thawing” stage occurs when pain has decreased and shoulder range of motion begins to improve.
 If left untreated, the pain and stiffness from a frozen shoulder may last several years.

 The term frozen shoulder suggests that shoulder pain and stiffness will eventually “thaw” on its own without the need for therapy; however, with treatment, shoulder motion may return much faster.
 Non-surgical treatment of a frozen shoulder can include therapy to help with motion and pain, medication to reduce inflammation and control pain or a cortisone injection.
 Surgical treatment is an option your physician may recommend if pain and motion do not improve.

 What can a hand therapist do for me?

 A hand therapist has specialized training to assist in reducing joint pain and improving shoulder motion and function.
 Each patient’s condition is unique, and will require a thorough evaluation to determine the best treatment approach.
 The physician, hand therapist and patient work together as a team in order to achieve the best possible outcomes for an individual with a frozen shoulder.

-If you are struggling with frozen shoulder, contact Hand in Hand Rehabilitation in Carle Place & Manhattan for a visit and let’s get you on the road to recovery.
+If you are struggling with frozen shoulder, contact Hand in Hand Rehabilitation in Manhattan & Carle Place, NY for a visit and let’s get you on the road to recovery.